siberianfox/tinygwiki/Tinyg-Communications-Programming.md

 So the serial buffer is the first queue that needs to be managed.
 If you overflow the serial buffer you will get erratic results.
 More on this under [Flow Control Options](https://github.com/synthetos/TinyG/wiki/Tinyg-Communications-Programming#flow-control-options).

 So the planner is the second queue that needs to be managed.
 The planner has 24 buffers.
 As long as there is space in the planner the controller will continue to pull commands from the serial buffer.
 Once the planner fills up the serial buffer will start filling up.
 See Flow Control for more info on this.

+Commands are not pulled from the serial buffer until the firmware knows it has the resources (time and space) to process them. one at a time from the serial buffer. the designated termination character set by  with a  (aka a Gcode "block", if it's Gcode).